Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-sKwcRFzwGzI.md

 ### Transcript

-> uh we need steam workshop for this kind of thing not necessarily um but some kind of uh mod hub makes sense the steam workshop doesn't make sense because if we have the game for sale in other stores like we do like epic and maybe in the future we have other stores beyond that uh steam workshop's not gonna be very useful for all of those people so steam workshop is not necessarily something we need to do
+> we need steam workshop for this kind of thing not necessarily, but some kind of, mod hub makes sense the steam workshop doesn't make sense because if we have the game for sale in other stores like we do like epic and maybe in the future we have other stores beyond that, steam workshop's not gonna be very useful for all of those people so steam workshop is not necessarily something we need to do